apHarmony/jsharmony-cms-sdk-php/README.md

 ---

-### Page->notFound
+### CmsPage->notFound

 `(bool)`

-Set to true by Router->getStandalone if no matching content was found when the page content was supposed to be rendered (when not in CMS Editor mode).
+Set to true by CmsRouter->getStandalone if no matching content was found when the page content was supposed to be rendered (when not in CMS Editor mode).

 ---